-“It’s time to clean out the gutters!” is rarely a phrase homeowners will say with much enthusiasm, but gutters do a lot to help protect our roofs!
+“Can’t wait for this afternoon when I’m cleaning out gutters” is rarely a phrase homeowners will say with much enthusiasm.
+But gutters do a lot to help protect our roofs and it’s important to keep them clean!
 Without a good gutter system, water could collect underneath roof shingles, get into the siding of your home, or soak into your home’s foundation, causing major rot and damage.
 Gutters are important in keeping our homes in good shape, so it’s important to take time and give them a little TLC!

 The Basics of Cleaning Out Gutters